webmandesign/demo-content/auberge/content/readme.md

 # What is this?

-You are browsing the main demo content XML files for [**Auberge** WordPress theme by WebMan](http://www.webmandesign.eu/auberge-wordpress-theme/).
+You are browsing a repository for main demo content XML files of [**Auberge** WordPress theme by WebMan](http://www.webmandesign.eu/auberge-wordpress-theme/).

 ## Before you begin